 Guidance to help schools understand how the Equality Act affects them and how to fulfil their duties under the act can be found at Equality Act 2010: advice for schools - GOV.UK (www.gov.uk).
-For further information Equality Act guidance | Equality and Human Rights Commission (equalityhumanrights.com).
+For further information see Guidance | EHRC (equalityhumanrights.com).